allegheny-college-sandbox/cmpsc-100-fall-2019-practical-11/README.md

 - [ ] Exists
 - [ ] Contains no `TODO` markers
 - [ ] Contains no `{Your Name Here}` markers
+- [ ] Creates an instance variable with `private` visibility called `used` to track `int` values used in the construction of the puzzle
-- [ ] Implements a complete `setup` method which:
+- [ ] Implements a complete constructor method which:
-* Traverses the grid row by row, column by column using the `seed` method to populate a given space
+* Traverses the grid row by row, column by column using the `seed` method to populate a given space with a random number
-- [ ] Implements a `seed` method that generates a random number from 1-1000 using a `do...while` loop to:
+- [ ] Implements a `seed` method that generates a random number from 1-1000 (inclusive) using a `do...while` loop; this method should:
-* Check if a number has already been used
+* Check if a number has already been used using a completed `checkUsed` method
+    * This method should have `private` visibility
+    * This method should return a `boolean`
-* If not, add the number to the `used` `ArrayList` after the `do...while` loop completes
+* Add the number to the `used` `ArrayList` after the `do...while` loop completes if the number is unique to _this_ puzzle
 - [ ] Implements the correct return type for the `getGrid` method

 ### `SolveGrid.java`